KaitlinJones/KaitlinJones/README.md

-# Kaitlin Jones' Github Profile.
+# Kaitlin Jones's Github Profile.

 Hello and welcome!
 I am a software development student formally studying at CIAT and, informally,  throughout the web utilizing resources like The Odin Project and Learn Enough.
 Here, I will be updating my progress and keeping track of certificates of completion.
 Thanks for coming by and please note that this profile is a work in progress much like myself!